mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 Bitwarden provides 5 methods for logging in to Bitwarden, as defined in our [`AuthenticationType`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/enums/authentication-type.ts) enum.
 They are:

-1. [Login with Master Password](https://bitwarden.com/help/bitwarden-security-white-paper/#authentication-and-decryption) &mdash; authentication with an email address and master password
+1. [Login with Master Password](https://bitwarden.com/help/bitwarden-security-white-paper/#authentication-and-decryption) &mdash; authenticate with an email address and master password
-2. [Login with Device](https://bitwarden.com/help/log-in-with-device/) (aka Login with Auth Request) &mdash; authentication with a one-time access code
+2. [Login with Device](https://bitwarden.com/help/log-in-with-device/) (aka Login with Auth Request) &mdash; authenticate with a one-time access code
-3. [Login with SSO](https://bitwarden.com/help/about-sso/) &mdash; authentication with an SSO Identity Provider (IdP) through SAML or OpenID Connect (OIDC)
+3. [Login with SSO](https://bitwarden.com/help/about-sso/) &mdash; authenticate with an SSO Identity Provider (IdP) through SAML or OpenID Connect (OIDC)
-4. [Login with Passkey](https://bitwarden.com/help/login-with-passkeys/) (aka Login with WebAuthn) &mdash; authentication with a passkey
+4. [Login with Passkey](https://bitwarden.com/help/login-with-passkeys/) (aka Login with WebAuthn) &mdash; authenticate with a passkey
-5. [Login with User API Key](https://bitwarden.com/help/personal-api-key/) &mdash; authentication with an API key and secret.
+5. [Login with User API Key](https://bitwarden.com/help/personal-api-key/) &mdash; authenticate with an API key and secret

 <br>

 - Methods 1-4
-  - Can be initiated from the `LoginComponent` on our Angular clients (route `/login`)
+  - Can be initiated from the `LoginComponent` on our Angular clients (at route `/login`)
   - Can be initiated from our CLI client
 - Method 5
   - Can be initiated _only_ from our CLI client